-As of now, three collections are available on OpenSea:
+As of now, my collections are available on OpenSea:

 The Ping Pong Project is a collection of digital artworks (NFTs) created by Phoebe Lesch.
 Users are entirely responsible for the safety and management of their own private wallets and validating all transactions and contracts.

 Phoebe Lesch grants you a worldwide, royalty-free license to use, copy, and display the purchased Art, along with any extensions that you choose to create or use, solely for the following purposes: (a) for your own personal, non-commercial use; (b) as part of a marketplace that permits the purchase and sale of your NFT or (c) as part of a third party website or application that permits the inclusion, involvement, or participation of your NFT, provided that the website/application ensures that only the actual owner can display the Art.
 When you purchase an NFT, the copyright is not transferred to you, but remains the property of Phoebe Lesch.